pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 ## Bound parameters are skipped

 `linear_chain` auto-selects the first non-bound parameter as the main input by renaming that downstream parameter when needed.
+If all matching parameters are bound, it raises an error instead of guessing.

 ```{code-cell} ipython3
 @pipefunc("m1")